Loyen/example-php-project/README.md

 These use the official images from Nginx and PHP-FPM which we then mount our configuration and source code into using volumes.

-When we run `skaffold run -plocal` to deploy the project to Kubernetes using the local profile, it builds two docker images prior to deployment:
+When we run `skaffold run -p local` to deploy the project to Kubernetes using the local profile, it builds two docker images prior to deployment:
 * `app-backend`
 * `app-loadbalancer`